TehShrike/joshduff.com/content/2015-05-why-you-need-a-state-router.md

 - optionally associate url routes with states so that changing the url changes any number of currently displayed states
 - indicate which states are associated with which parameters in the url

-Allowing you to write each state as its own little module - you don't have to manually watch for changes to the querystring, because if any relevant parameter changes, your state goes away and a fresh new version of the state is instantiated.
-Each state is its own little island and changes on navigation independently of any parent/child states.
+This gives you the power to write each state as its own little module—you don't have to manually watch for changes to the query string, because if any relevant parameter changes, your state goes away and a fresh new version of the state is instantiated.
+Each state is its own little island and can change on navigation independently of any parent/child states.

 <img src="http://joshduff.com/content/images/analyst-menu-hierarchy.png" alt="Analyst Nextgen menu hierarchy" style="width: 467px; height: 187px;"/>